-Simple grammar targets are presented and practiced through games.
+Simple grammar targets are presented and practised through games.

 The first activity focuses on accuracy by having students listen and repeat, both chorally and individually.
-Grammar 1 Listen and repeat. 🎧 TR: 52 I like juice.
-Clear instructions in the Play and say.
+Grammar 1 Listen and repeat. 🞧 🟗 52 I like juice.
+Clear instructions in the 2 Play and say.
 Teacher's Book include ideas for mixed-ability classes.
 I like bread.
-Grammar is modeled by True or false? avatars of the children from the video.
-UNIT 5 | Like Food!
+Grammar is modelled by True! avatars of the children from the video. -UNIT 5 I like food!
 35

-Grammar and Song
+Grammar and song